DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

 Fill the information as follows—
 - **Name**: the name of your project.
 It should be pre-populated with the name of the directory you just created.
 For example, `my-project`.
 - **Description**: a short description of your project.
 This is optional but recommended.
 - **Local Path**: the path to your project directory.
-This should be also pre-populated with the path to your project directory.
-For example, `/Users/username/my-project`.
+This should also be pre-populated with the path to your project directory.
+For example, `/path/to/my-project`.
 - **☑ Initialize this repository with a README**: keep this option checked.
 This will create a `README.md` file in your project directory.
 This file is a standard file that is used to describe the project.
 This is the first file that the users of your code will see.
 This file should contain all information required to correctly run your code.
 You can read more about it [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).
   - This step is our first encounter with GitHub's adherence towards FAIR principles.
 The `README.md` file is a type of metadata associated with code.
 GitHub offers to create this file automatically for you.
 - **Git Ignore**: This file is a standard file that is used to tell Git which files to ignore.
 This is useful because you may have some files in your project directory that you do not want Git to track.
 For example, you may have some large files that you do not want to upload to GitHub.
 You can read more about it [here](https://docs.github.com/en/github/using-git/ignoring-files).